 Due to the importance of the Honinbo as one of the "big three" titles in Japan (along with the Kisei and Meijin), there are several paths of automatic rank advancement through it in the Nihon Ki-in new promotion system.
 Qualifying for the Honinbo league warrants a promotion to 7-dan, winning the league to challenge for the title promotes to 8-dan, and finally winning the title itself gives an immediate 9-dan promotion.

 As with each of the three Japanese big titles, the previous year's title holder is challenged by the winner of a league.
+In the event of a tie during the league, there is a playoff between the top two players.
 Entry to the league is gained through a series of preliminary tournaments.
 The title is decided in a best of seven match, where each player is given eight hours of thinking time over a two day period.

 The 1st Honinbo Tournament started in June 1939 with 27 players participating in a set of four successive knockout mini-tournaments in which first place yielded the player 6 points, second place 5 points, down to 1 point for players eliminated in the first round.
 Of the 27 players, eight were thus selected to play in a league to determine the top two players.
 The eight players were: Sekiyama Riichi, Kato Shin, Go Seigen, Maeda Nobuaki, Kubomatsu Katsukiyo, Suzuki Tamejiro, Segoe Kensaku, and Kitani Minoru.
 All these games used komi.
 The top two then played a six game series of no-komi go.
 Black won all games, the result being tied at 3-3.
 The title was awarded to Sekiyama Riichi based upon his better performance in the qualifying rounds.